Kcodess2807/SMARTFLOW/README.md

 - 🌍 **Edge Computing** for real-time processing on IoT devices.
 - 📊 **Historical Data Insights** to improve urban traffic planning.

-## 📜 License
-This project is licensed under the MIT License.

-## 🤝 Contributing
-Pull requests are welcome!
-Feel free to open an issue or suggest improvements.

 ## 📧 Contact
 For inquiries, reach out to **your-email@example.com** or visit our [GitHub](https://github.com/Karush2807/SMARTFLOW).